DataGeniusTools/eric/README.md

 ERic is an interactive Entity Relationship (ER) creator tool.
 You can use it to create your ER diagrams using textual descriptions and let ERic visualize the resulting ER diagram.

-It is quite similar to [DBML](https://dbml.dbdiagram.io/) but describes Entities more generic (not as technical tables).
+It is quite similar to <a href="https://dbml.dbdiagram.io/" target="_blank">DBML</a> but describes Entities more generic (not as technical tables).

-You can find a demo environment always running the current stable version at [ERic Demo](https://demoeric.netlify.app/).
+You can find a demo environment always running the current stable version at <a href="https://demoeric.netlify.app/" target="_blank">ERic Demo</a>.

 ---
 **NOTE**